-Would you believe that country music didn’t have its first platinum album until 1976?
+Would you believe that country music didn't have its first platinum album until 1976?
 Hard to fathom, but it took decades to sell one million copies of any country music record.
 And that record — Wanted!
-The Outlaws — spawned a revolutionary new subgenre, “outlaw country.”
-It went platinum 40 years ago on Nov.
+The Outlaws— spawned a revolutionary new subgenre, "outlaw country."
+It was the first country album to go platinum on Nov.
 24, 1976.

-Even with all the big names of the country world, no solo artist found a way to sell one million albums.
-Hank Williams couldn’t do it.
-Merle Haggard couldn’t do it.
-Even Willie Nelson, whose 1975 concept album Red Headed Stranger shattered notions of what country music could be, couldn’t do it.
+Even with all the big honky tonk heroes of the country world, no solo artist found a way to sell one million albums.
+Hank Williams couldn't do it.
+Merle Haggard couldn't do it.
+Even Willie Nelson, whose 1975 concept album Red Headed Stranger shattered notions of what country music could be, couldn't do it.